 It is your responsibility as the applicant to ensure that each invited person completes and verifies the form in advance of the application deadline.
 Note that the application deadline for candidates applying directly to SSHRC is October 17.
 Applicants applying through a Canadian institution with a quota should consult with their graduate studies office to confirm their internal application deadline.

 If the referee declines the invitation, you will be notified by email.
 The status will also change to “Referee unable to complete the form.”
-You can then remove the person from the application by clicking “Clear entry.”
-You may then add a new referee.
+You remove that person from the application by clicking “Clear entry.”
+You can then add a new referee.

 If the referee deletes the system-generated email by error, then you can click “Resend email” to send the invitation again.

 If the referee accepts the invitation to provide a letter of appraisal, the status will change to “Email sent—Letter of Appraisal form not yet created.”
 Referees who have accepted will be able to view an electronic version of your application to inform their reference.
-Once the referee has completed the form (and the status becomes “Letter of Appraisal form completed”), it will be attached electronically to your application once submitted.
-You will not be able to successfully verify your application until each referee form has been successfully verified and completed.
+Once the referee has submitted the form, the status will change to “Referee form completed,” and the letter will be attached electronically to your application.
+Your application cannot be successfully verified and submitted until each referee form has been completed by the referee.